car251290/Image-Chooser/README.md

 # Image-Chooser
 Work Experience in Javascript.

-# The Project with my experence in Javascript
+# The Project with my experience in Javascript

-the project was one of the first experence I had with Javascript using HTML and CSS
+the project was one of the first coding with Visial Studio using the languaje of Javascript and HTML and CSS